10 Discontinued Arby’s Items We Aren’t Getting Back

 8. Arby-Q

-In 2012, when two were offered for $4, the sandwich also made a comeback.
-The Arby-Q was not retained on the menu for very long in either situation.
+In 2012, the sandwich returned when it was offered as part of a two-for-$4 deal.
+The Arby-Q did not stay on the menu for very long in either situation.

 Even though it has been a staple of Arby’s for many years, the Arby-Q has not fared well during these fleeting revivals.
 Instead, the overwhelming, salty, and in no way barbecue-like sauce has drawn criticism from the general public.